Community-based Language Support

 The YouTrack user interface is officially available in Chinese (Simplified), English, French, German, Japanese, Korean, Portuguese (Brazilian), Russian, and Spanish.
 While this is a good start, there are a lot of other languages out there.

 To give you the chance to work with YouTrack in your language of choice, we support community-based localization.
 This effort is supported on Crowdin, a cloud-based localization management platform.
-Here, we upload all of the files that contain source strings for translation so you can use the Crowdin translation editor to localize the interface text.
+Here, we upload all the files that contain source strings for translation so you can use the Crowdin translation editor to localize the interface text.

 The Community-based Localization for YouTrack & Hub project gives us the opportunity to make YouTrack available in languages that aren't officially supported in the product itself.
 Several languages with partial translations are available as language options in YouTrack.
 These languages can be applied at the global level or as a per-user preference.